EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 ### Times and Locations

-* Hearst Mining 310 @ 11:00am - 12:00pm
+* Cory 540AB @ 1:00pm - 2:00pm
-* Dwinelle 182 @ 12:00pm - 1:00pm
+* Dwinelle 182 @ 2:00pm - 3:00pm
-* Dwinelle 182 @ 1:00pm - 2:00pm
+* Dwinelle 182 @ 3:00pm - 4:00pm
-* Cory 289 @ 2:00pm - 3:00pm

 ### Attendance

-Attendance for lecture and discussion is not required.
-However, you will receive one bonus point (on the scale of 100) if you attend at least one of Professor Liu’s office hours and at least 7 discussions.
-At Professor Liu’s office hours, you don’t need to ask any technical questions if you don’t have any -- if you wish, you can just simply tell Professor Liu something about yourself and course feedback.
-If you wish to talk to Professor Liu privately, please schedule separately.
+Attendance for discussion is not required.
+However, you will receive one bonus point (on the scale of 100) if you attend at least 7 discussions.

 Nevertheless, we highly recommend that you attend lecture and discussion as frequently as possible to stay caught up with the material, and also for the staff to get to know you.
 At the end of the semester, when we decide on final grades, intense discussions take place about students who fall near grade boundaries.
 If you're in that situation, it's of potential benefit to you if at least one member of the staff knows you enough to advocate for you and comment on your classroom performance.

-**The first discussion is Friday January 26th**.
+**The first discussion is Friday September 6th**.

 ### COVID Reminder